BEAUJOLAIS

 P M 2020 6

-2012 Griotte Chambertin – situated close to another Grand Cru vineyard, Clos de Beze, 60 years old vines and grapes obtain full ripeness quite early due to the vineyard facing south and getting a lot of sun.
+2012 Griotte Chambertin – situated close to another Grand Cru vineyard, Clos de Beze, 60-year-old vines and grapes obtain full ripeness quite early due to the vineyard facing south and getting a lot of sun.
 Immensely expressive wine with remarkable complexity and depth, sublime and striking elegance and finesse.
 96p.

 2007 Chambertin Clos de Beze – Christophe Perrot-Minot doesn't own this vineyard.
 He buys grapes from his very good friend Pierre Damoy, who owns 5 ha of different Grand Cru vineyards in Chambertin.
 Christophe Perrot Minot vinifies the purchased grapes in his way.
 An immense, big concentration of dark fruit, but if you expect a hammer blow, you will be disappointed.
 You get creamy, sophisticated, and sublime stuff with stunning elegance and finesse.
 Utterly expressive wine!
 96+p.